 Basically, the regulations say that ladders should only be used as more or less the last resort if undertaking a task at heights.
 In 2013 the Victorian Coroner's Court, investigating the death of a plumber who fell off an A-Frame ladder, made a number of recommendations.
 As a result of these, the worker's union, the PTEU (Plumbers' Union), has developed a poster and also a Safe Work Method Statement (downloadable from the right hand side of this page).

-In addition, WorkSafe Victoria developed and issued a Guidance Note: Prevention of falls in construction - selection and use of ladders.
-It states:
+In addition, a WorkSafe Victoria Guidance Note: Prevention of falls in construction - selection and use of ladders (now no longer available) stated:

 Portable ladders are one of the least stable but most commonly used tools for working at heights.
 Unlike passive fall prevention devices (eg scaffolding, EWPs or guardrails), portable ladders typically require users to be more vigilant about the risk of falling when working at heights.